 And if you want to use up more leftovers, feel free to add leftover roasted or sauteed vegetables.
 You could even drizzle a little gravy in there too!

 A pot pie is the classic and comforting answer to the “what do I do with all of this leftover turkey?” question.
 If you’ve got leftover vegetables including celery, carrots, mushrooms, and onions this is a great place to use them up, too!
-You could also throw some of the gravy into the sauce you make for this to make it even more decadent and delicious!
+You could also throw some of the gravy into the sauce to make it even more decadent and delicious!

 Got extra mashed potatoes?